Eduard6421/Project_Planner/README.md

-# Project_Planner
+# Project Planner
-Assistive software for Project Planning
+Assistive software for project scheduling

-# WARNING
+# Warning!
 mysql-connector-java.jar needs to be added as a library.
 Currently is configured for mine!